 Menopause is a natural part of aging.
 Every woman will go through menopause.
-(The average age for onset is 51.5, but you can easily start symptoms ten years on either side of that number.)
-The years leading up to this point are called perimenopause, or “around menopause”.
+The average age is 51.5, but you can easily start symptoms ten years on either side of that number.
+The years around this point are called perimenopause, or “around menopause”.
 Changes begin when the ovaries start making less estrogen.
 This is generally a gradual change over several years, but if you have your ovaries surgically removed, this may trigger severe symptoms.
 That’s why many women who have their ovaries removed choose to take hormones.
-However, for women who have a hysterectomy but keep their ovaries, their periods end but they do not immediately experience menopause.
+However, for women who have a hysterectomy but keep their ovaries, their period end but they do not immediately experience menopause.
 They go through menopause at the normal age.
 Changing periods is just one of the symptoms of menopause.
 If you’re experiencing one or more of the symptoms listed here, please make an appointment and we’ll talk about what we can do to help make your symptoms more bearable.

 Sleep Problems and Night Sweats

 A lack of sleep may be one of the biggest problems you face as you approach menopause.
 Too little sleep can affect your mood, health and ability to cope with daily activities.
 One of the reasons you can’t sleep is if you’re woken up by night sweats (basically, hot flashes at night).
 Another is if you don’t get enough REM sleep (that’s the stage of sleep where you dream).
 If you’re cut short on REM sleep, you can wake up without feeling rested.
 Also, you may have trouble falling asleep in the first place.